gorakhargosh/watchdog/docs/source/index.rst

 Found a bug in or want a feature added to |project_name|?
 You can fork the official `code repository`_ or file an issue ticket at the `issue tracker`_.
-You can also ask questions at the official `mailing list`_.
 You may also want to refer to :ref:`hacking` for information about contributing code or documentation to |project_name|.

 Indices and tables